Multistep Inverse Is Not All You Need: Guaranteed Learning of Control-Endogenous Dynamics

 The proofs in \cite{lamb2022guaranteed} implicitly assume that the witness distance $W(a,b)$ of any pair of states $a,b \in \mathcal{S}$ is upper-bounded by the diameter $D$ of the transition graph.
 To briefly sketch the main proof in \cite{lamb2022guaranteed}, let $W(a,b) = k \leq D$ with witness state $c$.
-Assume $s_t = c$ and $s_{t+k} \in \{a,b\}$, and we wish to accurately predict $a_t$ given $s_{t}$ and $s_{t+k}$.
-Being able to distinguish $a$ and $b$ is \textit{guaranteed to} help us make this prediction, because the sets of possible values that $a_t$ can take will be \textit{disjoint} depending on if $s_{t+k} =a$ or $s_{t+k} =b$.
+Assume $s_t = c$ and $s_{t+k} \in \{a,b\}$, and we wish to accurately predict $a_t$ given $x_{t}$ and $x_{t+k}$ (in order to minimize the $k$-step inverse loss, which is part of our loss function because $k \leq D$, by assumption).
+Being able to determine from $x_{t+k}$ whether $s_{t+k} = a$ or $s_{t+k} =b$ is \textit{guaranteed to} help us make this prediction, because the sets of possible values that $a_t$ can take will be \textit{disjoint} depending on if $s_{t+k} =a$ or $s_{t+k} =b$.
 (Otherwise, the witness distance would be most $k-1$, because $a$ and $b$ could both be reached from $s_{t+1}$, leading to a contradiction.)

 However, it is \textit{not} true in general that $W(a,b) \leq D$.
 Figure \ref{fig:witness_dist_figure}-B,C,D gives an example on a simple four-state graph, where $D=3$, but the largest witness distance $W(c,d) =4$.
 The AC-State loss with $K=D=3$ will learn an encoder that fails to distinguish all of the endogenous latent states.
-(To analyse this example: we can't infer the action $a_t$ from $s_t$ and $s_{t+k}$ if $s_t$ is any state other than $a$, because for all other states, the actions L and R have the same effect.
+To analyse this example: we can't infer the action $a_t$ from $s_t$ and $s_{t+k}$ if $s_t$ is any state other than $a$, because for all other states, the actions L and R have the same effect.
 From $a$, the states reachable in exactly $k=1$ step are $\{b,d\}$; in $k=2$ steps are $\{c,a\}$; and in $k=3$ steps are $\{a,b,d\}$.
-In particular, when the classifier $f$ is provided with the value of $k \in \{1,2,3\}$, there is \textit{no need for the encoder to be able to distinguish} the state $c$ from the state $d$.)
+In particular, when the classifier $f$ is provided with the value of $k \in \{1,2,3\}$, there is \textit{no need for the encoder to be able to distinguish} the state $c$ from the state $d$.

 AC-State will therefore produce \textit{incorrect} learned endogenous latent dynamics for an Ex-BMDP with these true endogenous dynamics (Figure \ref{fig:witness_dist_figure}-D).
 This learned representation is incorrect because it is in fact \textit{controllable} whether the agent is in state $c$ or state $d$ four steps after being in state $a$ (as seen in \ref{fig:witness_dist_figure}-C), but the AC-State dynamics do not capture this controllablility.